thaliaarchi/tty37-docs/unsorted/general72.md

 (two coils) type of selector.
 A function box is provided for character recognition.

-2.04 Page copy is provided by the typing unit which prints both upper and lower case characters utilizing a typebox positioned by an aggregate motion mechanism.
-The typebox is moved from character to character and is retracted when reception stops, thus, making all characters visible when the machine is idle.

-2.05 The typing unit is capable of printing symbols for 127 ASCII characters.
-Space character is not printed.
-An eight row typebox is provided with pallets in the upper two rows for 32 control characters.

 2.06 Typing unit will print 12 characters per inch allowing 86 characters on an 8-1/2 inch platen with normal margins on the paper.
 Line feed provides for spacing six lines per vertical inch.
 The suppression latch (TP306176) and spring